patilatharva/slot-machine/README.md

 # Slot Machine

-A simple slot machine game written in C++98 in DOS (my class's syllabus was *kind of* outdated) for my grade 11 computer science class.
+A simple slot machine game written in C++98 in DOS for my grade 11 computer science class.

 # How it works